-In 2007, the USFWS declared the Yellowstone grizzly bear population was a distinct population segment that was fully recovered and removed it from the Endangered Species List.
-The decision was opposed by some groups and scientists, and a notice of intent to sue to strike down the delisting was filed later that year.
+In 2007, the U.S. Fish & Wildlife Service declared the Yellowstone grizzly bear population a distinct population segment that was fully recovered and removed it from the Endangered Species List.

-In 2009, a federal judge in Missoula issued an order enjoining and vacating the delisting of the Greater Yellowstone area grizzly population.
+In 2009, a federal judge in Missoula issued an order enjoining and vacating the delisting of the Greater Yellowstone Area grizzly bear population.
 In compliance with this order, the Yellowstone grizzly population was once again listed as a threatened population under the ESA.

 In 2011, an appeals court ruled the grizzly bear should remain on the threatened species list.

-In 2016, the Interagency Grizzly Bear Committee endorsed a conservation strategy that would serve as a post-delisting management plan for the Greater Yellowstone grizzly bears and their habitat.
+In 2016, the Interagency Grizzly Bear Committee endorsed a Conservation Ctrategy that would serve as a post-delisting management plan for the GYE grizzly bears and their habitat.
 The conservation strategy is available for review on the IGBC website.

-In 2017, the USFWS once again declared the Yellowstone population as recovered and delisted the species in that ecosystem.
-The following year, a federal judge once again struck down the move and relisted the population under the ESA.
-This action cancelled hunting seasons that were planned on state lands in Wyoming and Idaho for fall 2018.
+In 2017, the U.S. Fish & Wildlife Service once again declared the GYE grizzly bear population as recovered and delisted the species in that ecosystem.
+In 2018, a federal judge once again remanded the final rule and relisted the population under the ESA.

 The U.S. Fish & Wildlife Service, Yellowstone Ecosystem Subcommittee, and IGBC all believe that the Yellowstone represents a viable population of sufficient numbers and distribution of reproductive individuals able to provide a high likelihood that the species would continue to exist and be well distributed throughout this portion of its range for the foreseeable future.

-For the latest information on the Yellowstone Ecosystem, visit the US Fish and Wildlife Service’s Grizzly Bear Recovery page.
+For the latest information on the Yellowstone Ecosystem, visit the U.S. Fish & Wildlife Service’s Grizzly Bear Recovery page.